The quest to sell Aaron Hernandez’s estate just got messier.

 The Sun Chronicle reports taxes on the property haven’t been paid since 2014, when Hernandez was sitting in jail after being convicted of murder.
 With a lien on the property, it can’t be sold until someone pays the back taxes.

-Whether someone even wants to buy the 7.000 square foot mansion is in question.
-According to USAToday, a probable court gave Hernandez’s fiancé, Shayanna Jenkins Hernandez, permission to sell the estate, and NESN reported she had an offer for an undisclosed sum.
+Whether someone even wants to buy the 7,000 square foot mansion is in question.
+According to USAToday, a probate court gave Hernandez’s fiancé, Shayanna Jenkins Hernandez, permission to sell the estate, and NESN reported she had an offer for an undisclosed sum.
 The home had been on the market for $1.29 million.

 However, the Chronicle reported that any potential deal has fallen through.

 A portion of the money from the sale is expected to go to Ursula Ward, who won a wrongful death lawsuit against Hernandez after he was convicted of murdering her son, Odin Lloyd, in 2013.